Announcing the Finalists for the 2017 LLL Award

 All finalist books can be ordered online from the independent Cambridge International Book Centre.
 In Japan, the finalists can be ordered thorough the ETJ Book Service: http://www.etjbookservice.com/extensive-reading-foundation/.

 If you or your students read any of the books and feel that they are worthy of the LLL Award, vote for them at http://erfoundation.org/moodle31/course/view.php?id=7.
-Login as a “visitor” and then enter the access key: 2017votes.
+Login with “visitor” for both the username and password.
 Voting closes on June 30, 2017.

 The winning books will be announced a online and at the Extensive Reading World Congress, 4-7 August, Toyo Gakuen University, Tokyo. http://erfoundation.org/erwc4/ The judges’ comments are presented with the listing of each finalist book below, in alphabetical order within each category.